gabrielyap/SacHacks2021/README.md

 # SacHacks2021
-# I made this project during Sacramento's 2021 Hackathon in order to teach myself pandas and numpy in Python.
+# I made this project during Sacramento's 2021 Hackathon in order to teach myself Statistics based Python libraries(pandas, numpy)
-# I've been really interested in learning how Statistics and Programming can synergize together in order to answer questions, so I found an interesting dataset off kaggle.com
-# and researched it.
+# It is a statistical research on how time can affect the development of a fictional game.
+The python libraries are used to create models from the dataset and analyze trends.